bishopdynamics/superbird-tool/Readme.md

 The original tool from Amlogic manages to read directly from the mmc, without having to first read it into memory, so it is a lot faster.
 Unfortunately, we cannot currently replicate this method using `pyamlboot`.

-Instead, to dump partitions we first have to tell the device to read a chunk (256 bytes) into memory, and then we can read it from memory out to a file, one chunk at a time.
+Instead, to dump partitions we first have to tell the device to read a chunk (128KB) into memory, and then we can read it from memory out to a file, one chunk at a time.

 The copy rate is about `500KB/s`, and in my testing (Ubuntu x86_64) it takes just under 2 hours to dump all partitions!